Bell, California: Early history

 They acquired about 360 acres (145.7 ha) of land and in the next decade, helped in its development as a small farming and cattle raising community.
-The Bell Family lived at the Hollenbeck’s “Town House” on 4th and Breed Street until they moved into the “ranch” Bell House in 1876.
+The Bell Family lived at the Hollenbeck's "Town House" on 4th and Breed Street until they moved into the "ranch" Bell House in 1876.
 The Bell House was an early Victorian style farm house.
 In 1898, the town's name was changed from Rancho San Antonio to Bell, in honor of its pioneer founders.

-At the turn of the 20th century, the Bell area was a sparsely settled countryside with a scattering of houses, including the Bell family's home.
-Between 1900 and 1915, more people settled into the area.
-More homes, schools, churches and a library were built, and several small businesses were established by 1913.
-The citizens agreed to provide all facilities and services for the library, except for the books.

 Between 1920 and 1935, an explosive growth in population occurred in the Bell area.
 Old and new residents built new businesses, established schools, and founded community organizations, such as the Bell Chamber of Commerce and the Woman's Club.
 An area-wide sanitation district was formed in 1923 to provide sewer facilities.

 In 1924, George O. Wheeler founded the Industrial Post, the local newspaper.
 By the early 1960s, the Bell Industrial Post had become the Bell-Maywood-Cudahy Industrial Post.
 It was later renamed the Community News, and became part of the Los Cerritos Community Newspaper Group.
 In 1998 it was sold again.
 The Community News disappeared not long after, facilitating a chain of corrupt practiced that ultimately led to criminal convictions for city administrator Robert Rizzo, who had been hired around 1998, and six other Bell city officials.

 In 1925, the Alcazar Theater to show "talking pictures", was opened.
 It has since been demolished.

-In 1926, Bell High School was opened.
+In 1925, Bell High School was opened.